Work With Us

 Where are TIE summer schools?

-Our summer schools are based in the USA, UK and Italy.
+Our summer camps are based in the USA and UK.
 Please refer to the Locations page on this website for further information.

-Will I be able to choose which school I work at?
+Will I be able to choose which camp I work at?

-You will be asked if you have any school preferences at the interview and your preferences will be taken into account.
+You will be asked if you have any camp preferences at the interview and your preferences will be taken into account.

-However, we cannot guarantee you will work at your preferred school, as offers of employment are made based on applicants’ availability, centre dates, skills and experience.
+However, we cannot guarantee you will work at your preferred camp, as offers of employment are made based on applicants’ availability, centre dates, skills and experience.

 Training